huggingface/transformers/docs/source/quicktour.rst

 Under the hood: pretrained models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's now see what happens beneath the hood when using those pipelines.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/AhChOFRegn4" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

-As we saw, the model and tokenizer are created
-using the :obj:`from_pretrained` method:
+As we saw, the model and tokenizer are created using the :obj:`from_pretrained` method:

 .. code-block::